Frequently Asked Questions (FAQ)

 CIRI shareholders who are also original enrollees or direct lineal descendants of an original enrollee are eligible to use TCF’s online application for Scholarship and Grant Programs.

-If you are unsure about your CIRI shareholder status, contact the CIRI Shareholder Relations Department at (907) 263-5191 or (800) 764-2474 toll-free.
+If you need clarification on your CIRI shareholder status, contact the CIRI Shareholder Relations Department at (907) 263-5191 or (800) 764-2474 toll-free.

 Does TCF require CIRI Shareholder Stock Certificates or shareholder/descendant ID cards to prove eligibility?

-No. The CIRI Foundation does not require your CIRI Shareholder documents or ID Cards.
+No. The CIRI Foundation does not require your CIRI shareholder documents or ID cards.
 We will, however, require documents linking you to your Original Enrollee* such as birth certificates, marriage licenses, death certificates, adoption records, etc. to show a direct line from your Original Enrollee to you.

 A CIRI Descendant ID card is helpful to have and can be used to prove your eligibility for CITC’s Tribal Higher Education Scholarship administered by The CIRI Foundation.

-*Original Enrollee is an individual whom acquired shares from Cook Inlet Region, Inc. (CIRI) during the 1971 Alaska Native Claims Settlement Act.
+*Original Enrollee is an individual who acquired shares from Cook Inlet Region, Inc. (CIRI) during the 1971 Alaska Native Claims Settlement Act.
 If you are unsure about your CIRI shareholder status, contact the CIRI Shareholder Relations Department at (800) 764-2474.

 I am applying as a registered descendant with CIRI, how can I receive a copy of my eligibility documents on file with TCF?